sferik/twitter-ruby/README.md

     Twitter.user("sferik").object_id == Twitter.user("sferik").object_id

-I wouldn't mind seeing this feature implemented in a future version of the gem, but object equivalence seems like a step in the right direction.
+A true identity map may be implemented in future versions of this library.

 ### Additional Notes
 * All deprecated methods have been removed.